Hey There Delilah: Background and writing

 The song was written by frontman Tom Higgenson after meeting Delilah DiCrescenzo, a nationally ranked American steeplechase and cross country runner, through a mutual friend around 2002.

 Higgenson stated: "I thought she was the most beautiful girl I had ever seen, I told her, 'I have a song about you already.'
 Obviously, there was no song.
 But I thought it was smooth."
-DiCrescenzo turned him down, as she was dating somebody else at the time, but kept in touch with Higgenson.
+DiCrescenzo turned him down.
+Although she was dating somebody else at the time, she kept in touch with Higgenson.
 A year later, he had finished the song.
 About the actual writing, Higgenson said: "Because I wasn't with Delilah, I had to imagine, 'If I was with this girl, what would I want to tell her?'"
 In late 2004, Higgenson brought DiCrescenzo a disc with the finished song.

 DiCrescenzo stated she found it difficult to deal with the popularity of a song written about her.
 "When I'm at the gym, it's playing; when I'm at the pool, it's playing.
 Part of me wants to scream at the top of my lungs that it's about me.
 Another part of me wants to cower and say it's not. [...]
 It was so beautifully written.
 There was pressure to live up to this ideal.
 I didn't know how to be polite but, you know, ditch him."

 "Hey There Delilah" is written in the key of D major, with a tempo of 104 beats per minute in common time.